deepset-ai/haystack-experimental/README.md

 ## Contributing

-Direct contributions to `haystack-experimental` are not expected, but Haystack maintainers might ask you to move here a pull request that you originally opened on https://github.com/deepset-ai/haystack.
+Direct contributions to `haystack-experimental` are not expected, but Haystack maintainers might ask contributors to move pull requests that target the [core repository](https://github.com/deepset-ai/haystack) to this repository.